tsedio/tsed/docs/tutorials/swagger.md

 <Banner src="https://swagger.io/swagger/media/assets/images/swagger_logo.svg" href="https://swagger.io/" :height="200" />

 This page shows you how you can configure Swagger-ui with Ts.ED.
 Swagger uses the OpenApi to describe a Rest API.
-Ts.ED operates the existing decorators to build a spec compliant with Swagger.
+Ts.ED uses existing decorators to build a specification compliant with Swagger.

 ## Installation